Children, Youth, & Their Families

-Life Transition Series The Life Transition Series is comprised of 9 workshops designed to provide families of students with disabilities graduating high school with valuable information and resources to facilitate a seamless transition.
-Each workshop delves into knowledge families have told us is most helpful as they help their young adult transition from high school to follow-on school, work, and community.
+The Life Transition Series is comprised of workshops designed to provide families of students with developmental disabilities with valuable information and resources to facilitate a successful transition.
+Each session will focus on a specific topic and provide information that is crucial for preparing to enter adult life.

 SibShops is a nationally recognized program that provides young siblings of children with disabilities peer support and information in a recreational and fun educational setting.

 Sibshops is open to siblings in Anne Arundel County and is free of charge.
 All supplies and light refreshments are included.